gingters/SmartDev.ConfigurationMapper/README.md

         Console.WriteLine(myConfig.SomeTextValue);
     }

-### Future peek: Alternative Keys (PLANNED)
+### Alternative Keys

-You will be able to map your properties to other Key names by adding a Key attribute to it.
+You can map your properties to other Key names by adding a Key attribute to it.
 So, given the same config, your can give the properties on your class more meaningful names:

     public class MyConfig
     {